EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 How MUSE works
 --------------

+MUSE works by iterating between sectors to ensure that energy service demands are met by the technologies chosen by the agents.
+Next, we detail the calculations made by MUSE throughout the simulation.

-* The energy service demand is calculated.
-For example, how much demand is there for cooking, building space heating and lighting in the residential sector?
+#.
+The energy service demand is calculated.
+For example, how much electricity, gas and oil demand is there for cooking, building space heating and lighting in the residential sector?

-* A demand sector is solved.
-That is, agents choose end-use technologies to serve the demands in the sector.
+#.
+A demand sector is solved.
+That is, agents choose which end-use technologies to serve the demands in the sector.
 For example, electric stoves are compared to gas stoves to meet demand for cooking.
 These technologies are chosen based upon their:
+    i.
+Search space (which technologies are they willing to consider?)

+    ii.
+Their objectives (i.e. metrics they consider important).

+    iii.
+Their decision rules (how do they choose to combine their metrics if they have multiple?)

 #.
-Search space (which technologies are they happy to consider).
+The decisions made by the agents in the demand sectors then leads to a certain level of demand for energy commodities, such as electricity, gas and oil, as a whole.
+This demand is then passed to the MCA.

 #.
-Their objectives (i.e. metrics they consider important).
+The MCA then sends these demands to the sectors that supply these energy commodities (supply or conversion sectors).

 #.
-Their decision rules (which ways do they choose to combine their metrics if they have multiple?).

-* This leads to a certain level of demand for energy commodities by the sector as a whole, which is then passed to the MCA.

-* The MCA then sends these demands to the sectors that supply the commodities (supply or conversion sectors).

-* The supply and conversion sectors are solved: agents in these sectors use the same approach (i.e. search space, objectives, decision rules) to decide which technologies to investment in to serve the energy commodity demand.
+The supply and conversion sectors are solved: agents in these sectors use the same approach (i.e. search space, objectives, decision rules) to decide which technologies to investment in to serve the energy commodity demand.
+For example, agents in the power sector may decide to invest in solar photovoltaics, wind turbines and gas power plants to service the electricity demand.

-* As a result of these decisions a price for each energy commodity is formed.
+#.
+As a result of these decisions a price for each energy commodity is formed based upon supply and demand.
 This is passed to the MCA.

-* The MCA then sends these prices back to the demand sectors, which are solved again as above.
+#.
+The MCA then sends these prices back to the demand sectors, which are solved again as above.

-* This process repeats itself until commodity supply and demand converges for each energy commodity.
+#.
+This process repeats itself until commodity supply and demand converges for each energy commodity.
 Once these converge, the model has found a “partial equilibrium” and it moves forward to the next time period.